[logo] MINIX 3 - News [logo]

 The launch yesterday was a great success.
 We have had over 50,000 visitors and over 12,000 downloads of the CD-ROM image in the past 24 hours.
 Due to popular demand, we have added a link on the main menu for the source code so you can inspect it using another operating system.
 It is also included on the CD image, of course.

 We also added a sitemeter icon at the very bottom of the main page so you can observe the traffic.
-Furthermore, there is a Webalyzer display of the Apache logs available.

 Today is the big day--The official release of MINIX 3.
 The SOSP CD and download file represent a major milestone, but the system is far from finished and your help is needed (see the HOME page).
 Some of the larger commands sources have been omitted from the compressed downloadable CD image to keep it from being 130 MB, but they are all available using the SOFTWARE link above.